Jane Austen meets Agatha Christie

 How Mansfield Park got a murderous makeover

 An isolated country house, a family that conceals its passions and rivalries under a veneer of upper-class civility, a charismatic outsider whose arrival brings these tensions into the open, and sparks a train of ultimately disastrous events.
 An archetypal Agatha Christie?
-Or perhaps a PD James?
 Surely not Jane Austen?
 But in fact this is exactly the mise-en-scène at the beginning of Mansfield Park, Austen’s most serious and probably least liked novel.
 And it was realising this – seeing how close Austen’s scenario comes to that of the classic English country house mystery – that first gave me the idea of making a murder of Mansfield Park.

 My love of classic detective fiction is almost as great as my love of classic literary fiction, which is why it was such a labour of love to bring the two together.
 All the same, it did present two completely different challenges – one, to write the book in a way that would pass muster with even the most ardent Austen aficionado, and two, to create a genuinely satisfying mystery, that would keep people guessing until the very last chapter.